dward2/BME547/Assignments/BMICalculatorAssignment.md

 an invitation to a GitHub private repository for use with this assignment.

 ### Program Specifications
-* Receives weight and height input from the user from the command/terminal window
+* Receives weight and height input from the user from the terminal window
    + Input can be received with code such as:
    `x = input("Enter number: ")`
    Note that `x` will be a string and may need to be converted to a `float` or `int` depending on its use.
    + User must have the option of entering data in either kilograms/meters or pounds/inches.
+Input in either whole or decimal numbers must be allowed.

-* Outputs to the command/terminal window the BMI calculated from the entered weight and height
+* Outputs to the terminal window the BMI calculated from the entered weight and height
    + Output can be achieved by code such as:
    `print("The number entered was {}".format(x))`

-* Outputs to the command/terminal window whether the calculated BMI represents "underweight", "normal weight", "overweight", or "obese".
+* Outputs to the terminal window whether the calculated BMI represents "underweight", "normal weight", "overweight", or "obese".
 The output must include one of these four words as written (same capitalization).